 Judges consider student test scores, academic records, essays, and extracurricular activities in order to select winners.
 The winners are those students who are believed to have the greatest potential for success in rigorous college studies.

 How can my child get ahead?

 Practice, practice, practice!
 One of the best ways of preparing for any standardized test is to take many practice tests.
 This helps students to familiarize themselves with the test format and the types of questions that will be asked, helping to assuage testing anxiety while students review the necessary material for the test.

 If your school will allow sophomores to take the PSAT, it is a good idea for your child to take the test in 10th grade.
 This will allow your child to take a realistic practice test without the pressure of competing for the National Merit Scholarship.
 Once the scores are in, you’ll have an idea of how much work your child needs to do in order to be competitive on the PSAT the following year – and you’ll have an entire year left to prepare!

 If your child is unsure of how to prepare for this test, seems unable to improve his scores on his own, or needs to improve his scores by 20 or more points, consider seeking outside help.
-Private tutors and tutoring centers like C2 Education can often help students master the fundamental skills necessary to score well on the PSAT.
+C2 Education test prep can often help students master the fundamental skills necessary to score well on the PSAT.